arunav-bhattacharya/dsalgo-problems/README.md

 #### 7. [LC-Medium: 1004.
 Maximum Consecutive Ones](https://leetcode.com/problems/max-consecutive-ones-iii/)

-- We’ll iterate through the array to add one number at a time in the window.
-We’ll also keep track of the maximum number of repeating 1s in the current window (`maxOnesCount`).
+- We'll iterate through the array to add one number at a time in the window.
+We'll also keep track of the maximum number of repeating 1s in the current window (`maxOnesCount`).
 So at any time, we know that we can have a window which has 1s repeating `maxOnesCount` time, so we should try to replace the remaining 0s.
-If we have more than `‘k’` remaining 0s, we should shrink the window as we are not allowed to replace more than `‘k’` 0s.
+If we have more than `'k'` remaining 0s, we should shrink the window as we are not allowed to replace more than `'k'` 0s.

 [Solution](https://leetcode.com/problems/max-consecutive-ones-iii/discuss/973718/Kotlin%3A-Sliding-Window-%2B-O(N)-%2B-Simple-solution)